Kimi-cyber/MRA/README.md

 MRA's design allows for the accommodation of time series of varying lengths within a specified maximum length, enhancing its flexibility.
 The training set is segmented into distinct time-series segments of lengths ranging from 0 to `T-1`, enlarging the training set to a size of `V×T`, where `V` represents the number of wells.
 Uniformity in computation is achieved by padding these segments to a uniform length, while masking ensures that padded values are disregarded, thus maintaining data integrity and consistency during training.

-The forecasting process initiates by employing a static feature to predict the first production data point (`x1`).
+The forecasting process is initiated by employing a static feature to predict the first production data point (`x1`).
 The model then iteratively predicts each subsequent data point (`x2`, `x3`, ..., `xT`) by leveraging the series of previously predicted points (`x1, x2, ..., xn-1`).
 This methodology generates `T` training pairs for each sequence, cumulatively resulting in `VxT` pairs across the training dataset, where `V` represents the total number of wells involved in the study.

 ![image](https://github.com/ziming-zx/MRA/assets/55851734/d197187c-2645-4a62-b116-2e8b198f2802)